Programming and Data Analysis¶

 print(return_msg_whether_positive_negative_or_neutral(0))

-5566 is positive. -5566 is negative.
-0 is neutral.
+5566 is positive.

 def return_msg_whether_positive_negative_or_neutral(x: int) -> str: